 The internet is full of amateur genealogy sites attempting to cover vast patches of history, particularly medieval and/or peerage history.
-Some of these sites are terrible.
+Many of these sites are terrible.
 Some are quite good.
-The best personal all-my-ancestors database, and the site of Janet Wolfe, a frequent and respected contributor to various scholarly genealogical periodicals; her site is a model of "showing your work", frequently quoting at length from stupendous amounts of primary-source information.
+The best personal all-my-ancestors site we're aware of is that of Janet Wolfe, a frequent and respected contributor to various scholarly genealogical periodicals; her site is a model of "showing your work", frequently quoting at length from stupendous amounts of primary-source information.
 Three more good all-my-ancestors sites are Powys-Lybbe Forbears by Tim Powys-Lybbe; Nancy López Genealogy by Nancy López, and the site of Hal Bradley, all of them well-sourced.
 Another very useful site is Leo's Genealogics by the late Leo van de Pas, a Dutch emigrant to Australia who collected genealogical data from reputable sources and posted it to to a giant online database for over two decades; by the time he died in 2016, his site had information on over 700,000 people.
-Genealogics is particularly useful for those who, like us and most of the English-speaking world, don't have easy access to a copy of the multi-volume Europäische Stammtafeln.)
-A third important site, although not really "amateur," is The Henry Project, by historian Stewart Baldwin with assistance from Todd A. Farmerie, which is an attempt to set forth the direct ancestry of Henry II, King of England 1154-1189, based entirely on direct primary sources, or as close to those as history affords.
+Genealogics is particularly useful for those of us who, like most of the English-speaking world, don't have easy access to a copy of the multi-volume Europäische Stammtafeln.
+Another important site, although not really "amateur," is The Henry Project, by historian Stewart Baldwin with assistance from Peter Stewart and Todd A. Farmerie, which is an attempt to set forth the direct ancestry of Henry II, King of England 1154-1189, based entirely on primary sources, or as close to those as history affords.